-Turmeric is a flowering plant of the ginger family..
-Whilst the leaves are occasionally used, it is the rhizome which produces the spice we use.
+Turmeric is a flowering plant of the ginger family.
+Whilst the leaves are occasionally used, it is the rhizome that produces the spice we use.

 Turmeric has an active compound called curcumin, which is the source of its antioxidant and anti-inflammatory properties.
 It is said to mitigate a variety of conditions, such as jaundice, blood in the urine, haemorrhaging, toothaches, bruises, chest pain, flatulence and colic.
 Because of this, turmeric is always used in lentil dishes to aid digestion.
 Further, it is a key ingredient in the Ayurvedic pharmacopeia, the comprehensive holistic health care list that dates back to at least 500 BCE.